AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ---
-title: Search digital assets and images in [!DNL Adobe Experience Manager].
+title: Search digital assets and images in [!DNL Adobe Experience Manager]
 description: Learn how to find the required assets in [!DNL Adobe Experience Manager] by using Filters panel, and how to use the assets that show up in search.
 contentOwner: AG
 mini-toc-levels: 1